robovm/robovm-robopods/README.md

 like social media integration, ad networks or crash reporting.
 Just add a RoboPod dependency to your project and you are ready-to-go!

-Do you want to add in-app-purchases, display dialogs, or just store some preferences in your app in a cross-platform way?
-Look no further, RoboPods Plugins are here to help!
-The RoboPods Plugins are cross-platform libraries that abstract platform specific functionality to a common API.
-Add the dependencies to your project and start coding without thinking about platform-specific implementations!

 ## Usage

 A RoboPod comes in form of a simple JAR file published to Maven Central so you can easily